LocationFitzroy VIC 3065, Australia

 Architects in ChargeAlbert Mo, Eid Goh

-From the architect.
+Text description provided by the architects.
 Fitzroy Loft is located inside the 125 years old MacRobertson Chocolate Factory in Fitzroy, adapted for mostly residential use in the early 90s.
 With original concrete floor and sawtooth roof structure, the space that our project occupies is a strata title on the first floor, with its own entry door at street level.

 We approached the conversion mindful of its context and historical significance.
 Up keeping the integrity of the original factory bones was vital.
 Walls and floors that were built in more recent years, where torn down to expose charred beams and remnant paint, scares of its past.
 This was left untouched.